 When frost threatens, it is natural to worry about the plants in your garden – but should you worry about potato plants?
 Potatoes are a cool weather crop, but that doesn’t mean they are invincible.

 So, can potato plants survive frost?
-Potato plants can survive a light frost (temperatures of 28 to 32 degrees Fahrenheit).
-Potato plants may be able to survive a hard frost (temperatures below 28 degrees Fahrenheit).
-In some cases, a frost may damage potato plant leaves and stems, but new shoots can emerge and continue growing.
+Potato plants can survive a light frost (temperatures of 28 to 32 degrees Fahrenheit), usually with little or no damage.
+Potato plants can also survive a hard frost (temperatures below 28 degrees Fahrenheit), especially with cold protection (such as cloches or row covers).
+In some cases, the cold from a hard frost may damage potato plant leaves and stems, killing the plant above ground.
+However, new shoots can emerge from the seed potato underground and continue growing.

-In this article, we’ll talk about the signs of frost damage in potato plants and ways you can protect potato plants from frost.
+In this article, we’ll talk about the signs of frost damage in potato plants.
+We’ll also look at some ways you can protect potato plants from frost.

 Can Potato Plants Survive Frost?